Is This The Bushnell Killer? Precision Pro Titan Elite Review

 Flexible Slope That Actually Adjusts

-Every rangefinder and their mother claims to have slope technology these days, but the Titan Elite's flexible slope is something different.
-It doesn't just add or subtract yards based on elevation—it actually factors in how elevation changes affect different shots.
+Every rangefinder and its mother claims to have slope technology these days, but the Titan Elite's flexible slope is something different.
+It doesn't just add or subtract yards based on elevation; it actually factors in how elevation changes affect different shots.
 Uphill with a wedge?
-It knows that needs less adjustment than uphill with a 5-iron.
+It knows that it needs less adjustment than uphill with a 5-iron.
 The calculations happen behind the scenes, but the yardage it spits out has been spot-on compared to my actual ball flight.

 The tournament mode switch is brilliant in its simplicity.
 One button toggles slope on or off, and there's a clear indicator showing which mode you're in.
 No accidentally using slope in your club championship because you forgot to turn it off (yes, I've seen that DQ happen).
 When slope is off, the unit displays it prominently enough that playing partners can see you're playing by the rules without having to ask.